Chittor Fort: Geography

-Chittorgarh, located in the southern part of the state of Rajasthan, 233 km from Ajmer, midway between Delhi and Mumbai on National Highway 48 in the road network of Golden Quadrilateral.
+The city of Chittorgarh, located in the southern part of the state of Rajasthan, is 233 km from Ajmer, midway between Delhi and Mumbai on National Highway 48, which forms part of the Golden Quadrilateral road network.
 Chittorgarh is situated where National Highways No. 76 and 79 intersect.

-The fort stands on a hill 180 m high.
-The hill rises abruptly above the surrounding plains and the fort is spread over an area of 2.8 km2.
-It is situated on the left bank of the Berach river (a tributary of the Banas River) and is linked to the new town of Chittorgarh (known as the 'Lower Town') developed in the plains after 1568 AD when the fort was deserted in light of introduction of artillery in the 16th century, and therefore the capital was shifted to the more secure Udaipur, located on the eastern flank of the Aravalli hill range.
-Mughal Emperor Akbar attacked and sacked this fort which was but one of the 84 forts of Mewar, but the capital was shifted to Aravalli hills where heavy artillery & cavalry were not effective.
-A winding hill road of more than 1 km length from the new town leads to the west end main gate, called Ram Pol, of the fort.
+The fort stands on a hill that rises abruptly 180 m above the surrounding plains, and the fort is spread over an area of 2.8 km2.
+It is situated on the right bank of the Berach River (a tributary of the Banas River) and is linked to the new town of Chittorgarh (known as the 'Lower Town') developed in the plains after 1568 AD when the fort was deserted following the introduction of artillery in the 16th century, and therefore the capital was shifted to the more secure Udaipur, located on the eastern flank of the Aravalli hill range, where heavy artillery and cavalry were not effective.
+Mughal Emperor Akbar attacked and sacked this fort, which was but one of the 84 forts of Mewar.

+A winding hill road of more than 1 km length from the new town leads to the west end main gate of the fort, called Ram Pol.
 Within the fort, a circular road provides access to all the gates and monuments located within the fort walls.

-The fort that once boasted of 84 water bodies has only 22 of them now.
+The fort that once boasted 84 water bodies now has only 22.
 These water bodies are fed by natural catchment and rainfall, and have a combined storage of 4 billion litres that could meet the water needs of an army of 50,000.
 The supply could last for four years.
-These water bodies are in the form of ponds, wells and step wells.
+These water bodies are in the form of ponds, wells, and stepwells.